genomic-medicine-sweden/Twist_Solid/docs/dna_biomarkers.md

 # Biomarkers
 See the [biomarkers hydra-genetics module](https://snv_indels.readthedocs.io/en/latest/) documentation for more details on the softwares for the respective biomarkers.
-Default hydra-genetics settings/resources are used if no configuration is specfied.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 <br />
 ![biomarker dag plot](images/biomarkers.png){: style="height:50%;width:50%"}